 While it may seem like a simple thing, your domain name is an integral part of your website.
 You want people to easily find your site and remember the name so they can tell their friends, family, and their pets about it.

 In short, your domain should encompass three key characteristics:

-- Relevant to your business or blog
+- Relevant to your business or website

 - Easy to remember

 If you own a business, then the best approach is to make the domain the name of your business.
 The same goes for the name of your blog, or even your own name will work as well.

 Keep in mind that there cannot be any two identical domains on the internet, so if you’re first idea doesn’t work, it’s not your fault.
 You’ll also choose the extension for your domain (.com, .net, .org). if the .com version is taken, you can try .net instead.